roidrage/paperplanes/_posts/2008-5-7-git_bits_things_you_should.markdown

 ---
-layout: single
+layout: post
 title: "Git Bits: Things you should know about git svn dcommit"
-topics: git thedailygrind
+tags: git thedailygrind
 ---
 While working with git-svn over the last week I ran into some minor things that weren't really problems, but still kept my mulling them over every time they happened.